What Is IFAS, and How Does It Work?

-In addition to being more cost-effective, fixed media systems are easy to install and do not result in material losses.
-However, they may foul if there is insufficient rag removal, and fabric web-type media is prone to redworm blooms.
+In addition to being cost-effective, fixed media systems are easy to install and do not result in material losses.
+Fixed media may also provide more efficient nitrification in colder climates, and the biomass may be more resistant to hydraulic shock loads.

 IFAS vs. Conventional Activated Sludge

 IFAS and conventional activated sludge systems are similar, but some major differences include the combination of aerobic, anaerobic and anoxic zones and the increased sludge retention time in IFAS.